StatCan/aaw/docs/en/5-Storage/AzureBlobStorage.md

 ## Accessing Internal Data

 <!-- prettier-ignore -->
 Accessing internal data uses the DAS common storage connection which has use for internal and external users that require access to unclassified or protected-b data.
+The following containers can be provisoned:

+- **external-unclassified**
+- **external-protected-b**
+- **internal-unclassified**
+- **internal-protected-b**

+They follow the same convention as the AAW containers above in terms of data, however there is a layer of isolation between StatCan employees and non-StatCan employees.
+Non-Statcan employees are only allowed in **external** containers, while StatCan employees can have access to any container.

 AAW has an integration with the FAIR Data Infrastructure team that allows users to transfer unclassified and protected-b data to Azure Storage Accounts, thus allowing users to